velis74/django-project-base/README.rst

 propery current_project_slug.
 Language information is set on request objects under property current language.
 Is language or project is given in request path like: language-EN, then url_part settings is found and EN string is taken as language value.

+DJANGO_PROJECT_BASE_SLUG_FIELD_NAME: 'slug'

+When creating models with slug field they should be named with this setting value.
+This enables that we can use object slug instead of object pk when making api requests.

+**Authentication**:

+To increase AUTH performance you can set backend which caches users:
+   - django_project_base.base.auth_backends.UsersCachingBackend
+   - django_project_base.base.auth_backends.CachedTokenAuthentication

 Example (add in settings.py):